 Do you have an ethical policy regarding conditions for workers in the factories that supply your pashminas?

-Our pashminas and ponchos are manufactured in Nepal and India.
+Our pashminas and ponchos are manufactured in Nepal and, for a short time, India.
 We have visited both manufacturers in person.

 The manufacturer in Nepal has been established for over 40 years.
 We have used this supplier for a number of years and have visited the operation in person.
 The business employs approximately 100 people so is fairly large in relative terms.